JuniorDesign/gt-scribe/README.md

 ### Inspired by and created with guidance from the Office of Georgia Tech Disability Services

-Application written for Fall 2016 Junior Design part 2.
+Application written for Georgia Tech Fall 2016 Junior Design part 2.

+Team #94 - Give Us a <BR />

 Authors: Sara Cagle, Hosna Chaudhry, Sneh Munshi, Jessica Rosenfield, Brad Ware